helderco/docker-php/versions/7.0/README.md

     uid=1000(www-data) gid=1000(www-data) groups=1000(www-data)

 Now, if you create a file with www-data in the container to the host volume, the host should have the correct owner set.

+#### Syslog

+The image comes with an entrypoint that checks for a socket in `/var/run/rsyslog/dev/log`.
+If it exists, it will symlink `/dev/log` to it.
+This is useful to send logs to syslog.

+    $ docker run -d --name syslog helder/rsyslog
+    $ docker run -it --rm --volumes-from syslog helder/php logger -p local1.notice "This is a notice!"
+    $ docker logs syslog

+If you would like to check for another location, set the environment variable `DEV_LOG_TARGET`.

+#### XDebug

+The XDebug extension is installed but disabled by default.
+To enable, set the enviroment variable `USE_XDEBUG=true`.